visipedia/inat_comp/README.md

 ## Details

 There are a total of 5,089 categories in the dataset, with 579,184 training images and 95,986 validation images.
-For the training set, the distribution of images per category follows the observation frequecy of that category by the iNaturalist community.
+For the training set, the distribution of images per category follows the observation frequency of that category by the iNaturalist community.
 Therefore, there is a non-uniform distribution of images per category.

 | Super Category |	Category Count	| Train Images |	Val Images |